TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/readme.md

 ## Installation

 To use this workflow, please [install](https://galaxyproject.org/admin/tools/add-tool-from-toolshed-tutorial/) the required tools (list below) into Galaxy from the Galaxy ToolShed.
-Also [install and export workflow](https://galaxyproject.org/toolshed/workflow-sharing/#finding-workflows-in-toolshed-repositories) from Galaxy ToolShed.
+Also [install and inport workflow](https://galaxyproject.org/toolshed/workflow-sharing/#finding-workflows-in-toolshed-repositories) from Galaxy ToolShed.

 ### List of tools
 GeneSeqToFamily requires the following tools to run the workflow successfully: